 command used to run Java

-programs, and accepts the same options.
+programs, and accepts similar options.
 The above example can be

 executed using the following command, which produces the expected